zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wheres-Da-Sauce-Boss.md

     # The code is in test.p6 on line 2

-The second `meow` gives us a sane result; it's our method defined in class `Cudly`.
+The second `meow` gives us a sane result; it's our method defined in class `Cuddly`.
 The first one, however, gives us some weird file.

 What's happening here is the line is referencing the `proto` for the multies.
 Since in this case instead of providing our own `proto` we use the